teamdeeson/codex/docs/handbook/self-organisation.md

 # A core belief

-Self-organisation is a fundamental concept in agile project management.
+Self-organisation is a fundamental concept in agile project management and the way we work at Deeson.

 The Agile Manifesto includes the principle “The best architectures, requirements, and designs emerge from self-organising teams”.

 We believe that our team members are best placed to decide how they work to deliver the projects we do for our clients.

-We have worked hard to set up our agency around this belief.
+We have worked hard to set up our agency around this belief and are always looking for new ways to push this principle further.

-# How does a self-organising project team work?
+## How does a self-organising project team work?

 Our project teams are self-organising.
 A project team contains specialists in all the core disciplines we need to be able to deliver projects.